kontent-ai/kontent-ai-migration-toolkit/README.md

 environments.

 > [!TIP]
-> This library aims to streamline the migration to / from Kontent.ai environments by providing an abstraction
+> This library aims to streamline the migration to / from Kontent.ai environments by providing an abstraction layer
-> layer which handles creation / updates of content items, language variants, moving items through workflow, publishing,
+> which handles creation / updates of content items, language variants, moving items through workflow, publishing,
 > archiving, downloading binary data, uploading assets, `id` to `codename` translation and more.

-This library can only be used in `node.js`.
+This library can only be used as a library both in `node.js` & `browser` or as a `CLI` utility.
 Use in Browsers is not supported.

 # Getting started